 - Play with brightness and contrast

 - Change curves

 Add this image to your email newsletter template, and enjoy the new face of your campaign:

 Note!
-Your images should be no larger than 1 MB but try aiming for 100kb or less.
+Note!
+Email newsletter image size should be no larger than 1 MB.
+But try aiming for 100kb or less.
 So, it is a common thing for an email marketer to resize or convert illustrations for the newsletter.
-And Pics.io has a perfect tool for this – free Online Raw Converter.
-You can convert CR2, NEF, and many other RAW formats.
+And Pics.io has a perfect tool for this - free Online Raw Converter.
+You can convert CR2

 Try it!
 It worth your attention!